data-science-sequencing/data-science-sequencing.github.io/Win2018/lectures/lecture18.md

 	<div class="figcaption">Variance estimate with respect to the data.</div>
 </div>

-Because there is a large probability that $$x_1$$ is small (red area under the curve), our estimate of the variance and therefore the $$T$$ statistic will be poor.
+Because there is a large probability that $$(x_i-\hat{\mu})^2$$ is small (red area under the curve), our estimate of the variance and therefore the $$T$$ statistic will be poor.
 As we increase the number of replicates, our performance gets better quickly.

 <div class="fig figcenter fighighlight">
   <img src="/Win2018/assets/lecture18/tailsthin.png" width="80%">
 	<div class="figcaption">Comparing the t-distribution with varying degrees of freedom (red) to the standard normal distribution (blue) as the number of replicates increases.</div>
 </div>

 Empirical Bayes tells us that we can gain power by estimating some statistics associated all the data (i.e. by estimating some global prior using the data).
 [DESeq](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106) leverages the information across genes to power a statistical test for differential expression.
-With 20000 genes, for example, we can plot the variance with respect to the mean.
+We can have a scatterplot of (sample mean, sample variance) for 20,000 genes.
 While the estimate for an individual gene may be poor, we can fit some (often parametric) model for all genes.
 This process is also known as _shrinkage_ because we shrink the points towards our model, resulting in a tightening of the distribution.
 As shown in the figure, a Poisson model (blue) underestimates the variance in real data while a negative binomial distribution (orange) tends to fit the data better.

 <div class="fig figcenter fighighlight">
   <img src="/Win2018/assets/lecture18/deseq.png" width="40%">
 	<div class="figcaption">Modeling the expression across all genes in an RNA-Seq experiment using a Poisson model (purple) and a negative binomial model (orange).
 DESeq uses the latter model. </div>
 </div>

-### <a id='pca'></a>Principal component analysis
+### <a id='scrna'></a>Single-cell RNA-Seq analysis

 For the last part of the course, we will discuss various computational problems that arise from single-cell RNA-Seq analysis.
 A [recent dataset](https://community.10xgenomics.com/t5/10x-Blog/Our-1-3-million-single-cell-dataset-is-ready-to-download/ba-p/276) published by 10x genomics consists of 1.3 millions cells and 28000 genes.
 Each cell is represented by a 28000-dimensional expression vectors.